Arduino-IRremote/Arduino-IRremote/README.md

 If you did not yet stored the example as your own sketch, then you are instantly in the right library folder.<br/>
 Otherwise you have to navigate to the parallel `libraries` folder and select the library you want to access.<br/>
 In both cases the library files itself are located in the `src` directory.<br/>
+The modification must be renewed for each new IRremote library version!

 ### Modifying compile options with Sloeber IDE
 If you are using Sloeber as your IDE, you can easily define global symbols with *Properties > Arduino > CompileOptions*.<br/>